awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 # Docker Volumes<a name="docker-volumes"></a>

 When using Docker volumes, the built\-in `local` driver or a third\-party volume driver can be used\.
 If a third\-party driver is used, it should be installed on the container instance before the task is launched\.
 Docker volumes are managed by Docker and a directory is created in `/var/lib/docker/volumes` on the container instance that contains the volume data\.
 Docker volumes are only supported when using the EC2 launch type\.
 Windows containers only support the use of the `local` driver\.
-To use Docker volumes, specify a `DockerVolumeConfiguration` in your task definition\.
+To use Docker volumes, specify a `dockerVolumeConfiguration` in your task definition\.
 For more information, see [Using volumes](https://docs.docker.com/storage/volumes/)\.

 Some common use cases for Docker volumes are:
 + To provide persistent data volumes for use with containers